KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 ## 3. Preserve polarity integrity

-Centropic and inverse operators are independently emanated.
+Centropic and entropic operators are independently emanated.

 Do not:

 * blend bifurcal arcs,
-* imply inverse operators are hidden aspects of centropic operators,
+* imply entropic operators are hidden aspects of centropic operators,
 * or imply all oppositions dissolve into sameness.

 ---